titan-x/titan/README.md

 ## Performance Notes

 The messaging server is designed to make max usage of available CPU resources.
 However exceeding 100% CPU usage will cause a memory usage spike as marshalled/unmarshalled messages and other allocated byte buffers will have to reside in memory much longer.
-Ideally, 95% CPU usage should trigger the clustering mechanism which should spawn more server instance.
-Currently there is no clustering support built-in, but it is a top priority.
+Ideally, 95% CPU usage should trigger the clustering mechanism which should spawn more server instances.
+Currently there is no clustering support built-in, but it is a priority.

 ## Command Line Tool